wp-plugins/pwebcontact/readme.txt

 == Changelog ==

+= 2.1.2 / 28-09-2015 =
+* Updated list of Operating Systems
+* Removed predefined styles with were deprecated
+* MailChimp integration
+* FreshMail integration

 = 2.1.1 / 19-08-2015 =
 * Added option to force loading JS and CSS resources at all pages
 * Fixed changing styles of other forms when form is opened in modal window